This website is owned and operated by James Hailes trading as Kent Kids Parties.

 ‘Legitimate Interests’ basis – we may contact you again after we have provided our

 services.
-For example we often send an email thanking you for hiring us and we
+For example we often send an email thanking you for hiring us.

 ‘Legal Obligation’ basis – some processing is necessary because we have to

 comply with the law.
 For example, when you hire our services.
 HMRC require us to

 keep records for at least 5 years.